Complete your Course Questionnaires for a Chance to Win 1 of 5 $500 Amazon.ca Gift Cards!

 random prize draw for one of five $500 Amazon.ca gift cards.

 Each questionnaire completed using the Your Feedback online system will count as one entry into the draw.
-Only SQCTs completed using the Your Feedback online system for Fall 2017 courses will count as entries toward the draw.
+Only SQCTs completed using the Your Feedback online system for Fall 2018 courses will count as entries toward the draw.
 The maximum number of prizes that can be won by an individual student is one.
 Amazon.ca gift cards must be used at Amazon.ca and cannot be used at Amazon.com or other Amazon websites.
-The draw will be held after the last summer sesion in August.
+The draw will be held after the last summer session in January 2019.
 Winners' names will be posted to the yourfeedback.uwo.ca website.
+Terms and Conditions apply to the SQCT Amazon.ca Gift Card Draw.
+Please click here for more information.

 We asked our 5 previous winners of the $500 Amazon.ca giftcard to answer a few questions about the feedback process, and this is some of what they have to say: